mrd0x/secblog/src/pages/spoofing-file-extensions-using-gdrive-and-onedrive/index.md

 ![Burp-Outlook](./outlook_burp.png)

-And upon checking the email and the user sees the spoofed extension.
-But upon download, the original extension is used.
+Upon checking the email, the user will see the spoofed extension.
+But upon download the original extension is used.

 ![Spoofed-Docx](./outlook_docx.png)

 ![Outlook-Download](./outlook_download.png)

-## The Longer Way
+## Method 2

 First upload your malicious .docm file to OneDrive (Avoid using .doc as I noticed OneDrive will automatically change it to .docx).